Qarik-Group/concourse-tutorial/README.md

 To pass in a different directory as an input, provide its absolute or relative path:

 ```
-fly -t tutorial e -c inputs_required.yml -i some-important-input=../01_task_hello_world
+fly --target tutorial execute --config inputs_required.yml --input some-important-input=../01_task_hello_world
 ```

-The `fly execute -i` option can be removed if the current directory is the same name as the required input.
+The `fly execute --input ` option can be removed if the current directory is the same name as the required input.

 The task `input_parent_dir.yml` contains an input `02_task_inputs` which is also the current directory.
 So the following command will work and return the same results as above:

 ```
-fly -t tutorial e -c input_parent_dir.yml
+fly --target tutorial execute --config input_parent_dir.yml
 ```

 ### 03 - Task scripts